chrismccolgan/nutshell-a-little-budding-rose-by-emily-bronte/README.md

 # Team A Little Budding Rose's Group Project: Nutshell

-Team A Little Budding Rose was tasked with creating a social media app with CRUD functionality using the criteria listed below and under the issues tab.
+Team A Little Budding Rose was tasked with creating a social media app with CRUD functionality using the criteria listed below.

 Concepts covered in this project include: session storage, creating a JSON database, CRUD functionality with API fetch calls to JSON server, associating that data with a userID, JavaScript, HTML, CSS.